This woman's cystic acne routine has set Twitter ablaze, but here's what an expert thinks

 He tells HelloGiggles,

-“For acne prone skin I recommend skin care products that include ingredients such as salicylic acid, hyaluronic acid, glycolic acid, and or benzoyl peroxide.”
+“For acne prone skin I recommend skin care products that include ingredients such as salicylic acid, hyaluronic acid, glycolic acid, and or benzoyl peroxide.” false

 Again, it’s hard to deny that Khan’s results are nothing short of amazing — and if her routine works for her, that’s totally awesome.
 However, using physical exfoliants on acne isn’t always recommended, especially on acne-prone skin where redness and irritation are already problematic enough.